 The credit hour is based on the number of class hours per week.
 One credit requires one hour (fifty minutes) of class time per week for a 15 week semester, or its equivalency.
 Processes are in place to verify credit hour equivalency between face-to-face and other course delivery formats.
 One credit hour is assigned for three hours of laboratory and clinical experience.
 The number of credit hours for each course is published in the syllabi and in the curriculum plan and course descriptions section of the catalog.

-It is the intent of Good Samaritan College of Nursing and Health Science to treat its students in a fair and equitable manner.
-With appropriate, consistent, and considerate handling, problems can and should be resolved without undertaking a formal grievance.
-However, a formal grievance procedure --detailed in the Student Handbook--may be used to resolve problems (see GSC Web Site/Student Services/Policies).
+It is the intent of Good Samaritan College to treat its students in a fair and equitable manner.
+With appropriate, consistent, and considerate handling, student – college related problems can and should be resolved without undertaking a formal grievance.
+However, when desired, a grievance procedure detailed in the Student Grievance Policy may be used to resolve problems (see GSC Web Site/Student Services/Policies).

 General Administration Policy

 The College reserves the right to change without notice rules, policies, tuition and fees, curricula, courses or other administrative or educational policies.
 You may contact the College at (513) 862-2743 for the most up-to-date information.